Moebits/Kisaragi/readme.md

 `=>help command` - Detailed help information, such as arguments, usage, and an example image.

-`=>help !section` - Only posts the help menu page for that section.
+`=>help !category` - Only posts the help menu page for that category.

-## Command List

-Here is a temporary command list, it might be a little out of date. [**Commands**](https://github.com/Tenpi/Kisaragi/wiki/Command-list)
+`=>help dm` - Compact help list that is compatible in dm's.

 ## I have a feature request

 Please let me know by submitting an issue or using the `feedback` command on the bot.
-I'm not a good programmer so I can't guarantee

-that it will be added, but I appreciate the idea.
+I'm not a good programmer so I can't guarantee that it will be added, but I appreciate the idea.